pearlza/pearlza/README.md

 </details>
 <details>
 <summary><B>Both WSS and SSS DNI/IWEC</B></summary>
-<p align="center">I do not support any creators I don't know enough about (nwss AND nsss, always disliked cc!wilbur's general vibe and attention seeking and whining and the way he would treat people sometimes even publicly on streams, and only tolerated him during dsmp phase bc he was around the people I actually liked watching. know nothing about shelby so don't care about her at all).
-If you like cc!wilbur, I don't really care just don't talk to me as if he's a good person or can do no wrong because he's human, he definitely can and has.
+<p align="center">I do not support any creators I don't know enough about (I am nwss AND nsss, always hated cc!wilbur's general vibe and attention seeking and whining and the way he would treat people sometimes even publicly on streams, and only tolerated him during dsmp phase bc he was around the people I actually liked watching. know nothing about shelby so don't care about her at all).
+If you like cc!wilbur, I don't really care just don't talk to me as if he's a good person or can do no wrong because he's human, he definitely can and has, in full view of a fucking camera.
 Also I hate forced family dynamics and cc!wilbur was always pushing sbi "family" onto the other three when techno didn't want it.
 I don't mind if people like or kin c!wilbur tho.</p>
 </details>
 <details>
 <summary><B>CC!DREAM SUPPORTERS DNI</B></summary>